-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 312, the CMS home use of oxygen coverage policy for approved clinical trials, with an effective date of January 9, 2026.
-Here's what billing teams need to know before submitting claims.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for home use of oxygen in approved clinical trials, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table